 This incredibly delicious recipe is the BEST garlic butter Cajun seafood boil you will ever try.
 It is made with rich, spicy, buttery seafood boil sauce using a basic Cajun seasoning mix.
 It also has the closest flavor to the famous whole shabang boiling crab style.

-And if you're a fan of the famous boiling crab restaurant, this recipe is definitely for you.
+If you're a famous boiling crab restaurant fan, this recipe is definitely for you.
 Remember that addicted whole shabang garlic Cajun sauce?
 You will be able to resemble it with just a few simple ingredients.

 Since you're here, I bet you have a thing with Cajun-style food (just like me).
-So be sure to check out these amazing recipes: Cajun honey butter salmon bites, Cajun Style Semi-dried Squid, and Cajun grilled avocado chicken sandwich.
+So be sure to check out these amazing recipes: Cajun honey butter salmon bites, Cajun Style Semi-dried Squid, Cajun chili garlic shrimps and Cajun grilled avocado chicken sandwich.

-In order to make the best garlic butter seafood boil, you'll need some basic Cajun seasoning mix for the sauce.
+To make the best garlic butter seafood boil, you'll need the best Cajun seafood boil sauce.
+Here are the key ingredients for the sauce:

 - Old Bay seasoning.
 Your Cajun-style seafood boil won't be complete without this.

 - Lemon Pepper seasoning.
 I use the one from McCormick.

 - Paprika or smoked paprika helps to enhance the unique color that is always found in any Cajun recipe.

 - Cajun seasoning.
 You'll save a lot of time if you buy this ready-to-use seasoning.

 - Cayenne pepper.
 It brings the extra spicy to this garlic-boiling seafood.
 Omit this if you can't handle the spiciness.

 - Brown sugar.
 It adds a hint of sweetness to the sauce, which helps to balance the buttery, garlicky and spicy flavor.

 - Fresh garlic.
 Lots of garlic will be used to make this seasoning mix recipe so make sure you have extra in inventory.